-- The school is responsible for ensuring that all medicines are stored safely; - Medicines should be stored in the supplied container, clearly marked with the child's name, dose and frequency of administration; - All medicines are stored securely in the medical room (locked) or, if appropriate, in the fridge with access only for staff; - Asthma reliever inhalers are kept in class. - Epipens are not kept in a locked cupboard to ensure swift and easy access: they are in the child's class in an airtight box labelled with the child's name and instructions, out of reach of all children and known to both members of staff. - Where medicines need to be refrigerated they will be kept in the staffroom fridge;
+- The school is responsible for ensuring that all medicines are stored safely; - Parents are responsible for ensuring that medicines in school are up to date for their child; this will be uniformly checked by staff on accepting the medicine into school - Medicines should be stored in the supplied container, clearly marked with the child's name, dose and frequency of administration; - All medicines are stored securely in the medical room (locked) or, if appropriate, in the fridge with access only for staff; - Asthma reliever inhalers are kept in class.

+- Epipens are not kept in a locked cupboard to ensure swift and easy access: they are in the child's class in an airtight box labelled with the child's name and instructions, out of reach of all children and known to both members of staff. - Where medicines need to be refrigerated they will be kept in the staffroom fridge;